Data Processing Addendum

 8. Data Subject Rights and Cooperation

-9. Limitation of Liability
+10. Limitation of Liability

-9.1 Each party’s and all of its Affiliates’ liability taken together in the aggregate arising out of or related to this DPA (including the SCCs) shall be subject to the exclusions and limitations of liability set forth in the Agreement.
+10.1 Each party’s and all of its Affiliates’ liability taken together in the aggregate arising out of or related to this DPA (including the SCCs) shall be subject to the exclusions and limitations of liability set forth in the Agreement.

-9.3 In no event shall any party limit its liability with respect to any individual’s data protection rights under this DPA or otherwise.
+10.3 In no event shall any party limit its liability with respect to any individual’s data protection rights under this DPA or otherwise.

-10. Relationship with the Agreement
+11. Relationship with the Agreement

-10.1 This DPA shall remain in effect for as long as Mailchimp carries out Customer Data processing operations on behalf of Customer or until termination of the Agreement (and all Customer Data has been returned or deleted in accordance with Section 7.1 above).
+11.1 This DPA shall remain in effect for as long as Mailchimp carries out Customer Data processing operations on behalf of Customer or until termination of the Agreement (and all Customer Data has been returned or deleted in accordance with Section 7.1 above).

-10.2 The parties agree that this DPA shall replace any existing data processing agreement or similar document that the parties may have previously entered into in connection with the Service.
+11.2 The parties agree that this DPA shall replace any existing data processing agreement or similar document that the parties may have previously entered into in connection with the Service.

-10.4 Except for any changes made by this DPA, the Agreement remains unchanged and in full force and effect.
+11.4 Except for any changes made by this DPA, the Agreement remains unchanged and in full force and effect.

-10.6 No one other than a party to this DPA, its successors and permitted assignees shall have any right to enforce any of its terms.
+11.5 No one other than a party to this DPA, its successors and permitted assignees shall have any right to enforce any of its terms.

 Annex A – Details of Data Processing

-Members: Identification and contact data (name, address, title, contact details, username); financial information (credit card details, account details, payment information); employment details (employer, job title, geographic location, area of responsibility);
+- Members: Identification and contact data (name, address, title, contact details, username); financial information (credit card details, account details, payment information); employment details (employer, job title, geographic location, area of responsibility).

-Contacts: Identification and contact data (name, date of birth, gender, general, occupation or other demographic information, address, title, contact details, including email address), personal interests or preferences (including purchase history, marketing preferences and publicly available social media profile information); IT information (IP addresses, usage data, cookies data, online navigation data, location data, browser data); financial information (credit card details, account details, payment information).
+- Contacts: Identification and contact data (name, date of birth, gender, general, occupation or other demographic information, address, title, contact details, including email address); personal interests or preferences (including purchase history, marketing preferences and publicly available social media profile information); IT information (IP addresses, usage data, cookies data, online navigation data, location data, browser data); financial information (credit card details, account details, payment information).

 Mailchimp does not want to, nor does it intentionally, collect or process any Sensitive Data in connection with the provision of the Service.

-(h) Processing Operations: Customer Data will be processed in accordance with the Agreement (including this DPA) and may be subject to the following processing activities:
+Mailchimp provides an email service, automation and marketing platform and other related services, as more particularly described in the Agreement.
+The subject matter of the data processing under this DPA is the Customer Data.
+Customer Data will be processed in accordance with the Agreement (including this DPA) and may be subject to the following processing activities:

-Storage and other processing necessary to provide, maintain and improve the Service provided to Customer pursuant to the Agreement; and/or
+- Storage and other processing necessary to provide, maintain and improve the Service provided to Customer pursuant to the Agreement; and/or

-Disclosures in accordance with the Agreement and/or as compelled by applicable law.
+- Disclosures in accordance with the Agreement and/or as compelled by applicable law.

 Annex B – Security Measures